egberts/egberts.github.io-src/content/articles/dns-bind9-non53.md

 lang: en
 private: False

-This article details the narrowing of a communicaton channel of the hidden-primary (formerly called hidden-master) to just one TCP/UDP port number so that its DNS default port 53 can be reused by other instance of nameserver.
+This article details the narrowing of a communication channel of the hidden-primary (formerly called hidden-master) to just one TCP/UDP port number so that its DNS default port 53 can be reused by other instance of nameserver.